noopurdiv/Smart-Hospital-Multi-Agent-AI-System/README.md

 - *AI Agents*: How to design and implement multiple AI agents that can operate autonomously while collaborating and resolving conflicts in real-time.
 - *Communication Between AI Agents*: We explored how agents can communicate effectively, sharing data and making decisions that align with the hospital’s priorities.
-- *LLM Integration: How to call and integrate large language models (LLMs) using APIs like **Groq* for data processing and decision-making.
+- *LLM Integration*: How to call and integrate large language models (LLMs) using APIs like *Groq* for data processing and decision-making.
 - *LangGraph*: We learned how LangGraph can help orchestrate and structure agent workflows, ensuring clear state transitions and coordinated agent activities.
 - *Hospital Intricacies*: We gained a deep understanding of the challenges hospitals face, such as resource management, patient prioritization, and workflow bottlenecks.